Colorado Group: Relationship to other units

 The rocks of Colorado Group age are overlain by the Montana Group and underlain by the Dakota Group in the Denver Basin, Powder River Basin, and Williston Basin of the western Great Plains.
 In Western Canada, they are unconformably overlain by the Lea Park Formation shale and unconformably underlain by the Blairmore, Mannville or Swan River Group.

 The lower part is equivalent with the Ashville Formation in eastern Saskatchewan and southern Manitoba, with the upper part corresponding to the Vermillion River Formation and Favel Formation.
 It is equivalent to the sum of Crowsnest Formation, Blackstone Formation, Cardium Formation, and the lower Wapiabi Formation of the Alberta Group in the Canadian Rockies foothills.
 It correlates with the upper Smoky Group, Dunvegan Formation, Shaftesbury Formation, Paddy Member and Labiche Formation in northern Alberta.
-The Colorado Group was previously named Lloydminster Shale in the Lloydminster region, but the term is now obsolete.
+The Canadian Colorado Group was previously named Lloydminster Shale in the Lloydminster region, but the term is now obsolete.

+Sub-units

+United States sub-unit classifications have generally derived from the related Colorado and Kansas classifications, from top to bottom:

-The Colorado Group is divided in Canada into an upper part which is calcareous, and a lower part, which is non-calcareous.
+The Colorado Group in Canada, which retains the Santonian-time Pierre Shale correlations, is divided into an upper part which is calcareous, and a lower part, which is non-calcareous.
 The sub-units are defined at the base of two regional markers, called First and Second White Speckled Shale characterized by coccolithic debris.

-Subunits

-The Colorado Group includes the following sub-units, from top to bottom:
+The Canadian Geological Survey classification of the Colorado Group includes the following sub-units, from top to bottom: